 There seem to be many unanswered questions that the study fails to address.
 Just looking at a few resistance genes at a single anatomical site is somewhat limited in scope considering the complex effects of antibiotics on the microbiome/resistome.
 That “long-term term antibiotic macrolide therapy was not associated with increased risk of acquiring macrolide resistance genes”.
 A major shortcoming is that only macrolide/tetracycline resistance was assessed.

 We agree, the relationships between antibiotic exposure, commensal microbiota, and the dispersion of resistance determinants, is extremely complex and that limiting assessment to macrolide/tetracycline resistance determinants represents a limitation of this study (as noted in our discussion section) (See main manuscript: page ? and line ?).
-However, it did allow a more focused investigation, and led on from our metagenomic assessments of the AMR genes undertaken in macrolide recipients (under BLESS and AMAZES study), we have already provided (Choo et al. 2018; Taylor et al. 2018).
+However, it did allow a more focused investigation, and led on from our metagenomic assessments of the AMR genes undertaken in macrolide recipients (PMID: 23532242; PMID: 28687413), we have already provided (PMID: 29669883; PMID: 30875247).
 Specifically, we comprehensively assessed the effect of long-term macrolides therapy (azithromycin and erythromycin) on respiratory microbiota composition and antibiotic resistance in patients with chronic respiratory diseases.

 In the current study, we used the findings from our previously published papers to determine the selection of the 10 genes assessed in this study and aim to provide clinical evidences on two important clinical questions: 1) Does long-term macrolide use impact carriage of resistance determinants within the oropharyngeal microbiota in patients with chronic respiratory conditions 2) Does long-term macrolide use impact onward transmission risk of macrolide resistance genes between patients and their close contacts.
 The novelty of this study lies therefore in the transmission risk of macrolide resistance between patients and their close contacts, rather than representing a more wide-ranging assessment of resistome impact.